Alte Schlaube

-Alte Schlaube is a river of Brandenburg, Germany.
+Alte Schlaube is a river of east Brandenburg, Germany.
 It is the former lower course of the Schlaube.
 It discharges into the Brieskower See, which is connected to the Oder, near Brieskow-Finkenheerd.

+The Alte Schlaube rises today near the Katharinengraben in Müllrose.
+From there it goes through Kaisermühl to the Groß Lindower district Schlaubehammer, where the Alte Schlaube crosses the Oder-Spree Canal.
+Near the residential area Hammerfort (located between the districts Schlaubehammer and Weißenspring), the Alte Schlaube flows into the Friedrich-Wilhelm-Kanal.
+The locks in Hammerfort and Weißenspring each have separate dams for the passage of the Alte Schlaube.